rushabhjhaveri/Notes/Technology/ES6_TypeScript.md

 * If no constructor specified in derived class, it will use constructor of parent class.
 * _super()_ is important/necessary because parent class constructor needs to be called before the subclass constructor.
     * This also ensures that if you call any methods in the constructor, the parent class is successfully set up.

+## Modules ##
+* Modules partitions code into segments that belong together.
+    * Similar to how a book is divided into chapters.
+* Benefits of modularity:
+    * separation of concern
+    * makes for easier comprehension and searching
+* Module syntax standardized in ES6.
+* Export/import are the main concepts regarding module porting and usage.